tetsuo/tetsuo.github.io/content/restache.md

 ## restache v0 draft

+restache is an HTML syntax extension that lets you write JSX-style templating directly inside HTML.

-restache extends HTML5 with Mustache-like syntax to support variables, conditionals, and loops.
+It extends HTML5 with [Mustache](https://mustache.github.io/)-like primitives to support variables, conditionals, and loops.

 ### Variables